tphuoc13prox/ir-research-assistant/README.md

 .\run.bat
 ```

-The application will be running locally at [http://127.0.0.1:8000](http://127.0.0.1:8000).
+The application will launch and be available locally at [http://127.0.0.1:8000](http://127.0.0.1:8000).

 ### 2. Prepare a Topic
 1. Open the web dashboard in your browser.
 2. Input a research topic (e.g., `dense retrieval` or `neural reranking`).
-3. Choose the base LLM model (e.g., **Qwen 2.5 0.5B**).
-4. Set your paper target and click **Prepare**.
+3. Choose the base LLM model (e.g., **Qwen 2.5 0.5B**) and click **Prepare**.
-5. Watch the console logs and progress indicators update in real-time as the RAG index builds and the model is fine-tuned.
+4. Watch the progress indicators update in real-time as the RAG index builds and the model is fine-tuned.
-6. Once training hits `100%`, query the chatbot directly in the text input box!
+5. Once training hits `100%`, click on any paper card in the left sidebar to generate a structured summary, or ask questions in the text input box!

 ---